0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

 Regulators can identify illegal trading strategies by building an unsupervised deep learning algorithm.

-Implementation: as shown above.
+Implementation: see below.

 ### Pattern Search

-Given an example trading pattern, quickly identify similar patterns in a multi-dimensional sequence of data.
+Given an example trading pattern, quickly identify similar patterns in a multi-dimensional data series.

 Implementation: